WOLFBED/dspx/README.md

 &nbsp;

 ## Development Journal

+<span style='color: green;'>--- <b>21/11/2025 22:25</b> ---</span>
+<p>Breaking it all down...</p>
+<p>I'm starting with the given dirs as input -- these are grouped by block device so that optimizations per-device can be used.
+Each device is identified as HDD or SSD and filesystem --where there are some specializations for BTRFS and ZFS---.
+First it's device type, HDD or SSD that is identified, because it needs to know this first, then depending on filesystem, there may be some tweaks available.
+So when DSPX knows how to deal with the devices, it will count the number of files and time this process with a files-per-seconds tracking and size of total amount of data to deal with -- this will be used to assess how big the task will be.
+Based on this, it will use either In-memory querying for smaller amount, query streaming comparison with TigerBeetle, or use random access lookup with SQLite.</p>
+<p>Need to finish the plan before writing app.
+To be continued...</p>

+&nbsp;
+&nbsp;

 <span style='color: green;'>--- <b>06/11/2025 13:50</b> ---</span>
 <p>I will restructure the program around: 1. sessions; 2. de-coupling the 'processing' from the GUI code, to avoid freezing.</p>